gardener/gardener/docs/concepts/apiserver_admission_plugins.md

 ---
 title: APIServer Admission Plugins
-description: A list of all existing admission plugins together with their responsibilities
+description: A list of all gardener managed admission plugins together with their responsibilities
 ---

 # Admission Plugins